AI & APIs

 AI-assisted usability analysis

-Definition: use of artificial intelligence tools to analyze usability test results and identify patterns in user behavior or interface issues
+Definition: use of AI tools to analyze usability test results and identify patterns in user behavior or interface issues

 Purpose: accelerates analysis of certain types of usability data while recognizing the limitations of AI in evaluating human factors